Hedge fund bets on Greek recovery

 Euro zone ministers, however, are yet to make a decision on how to make the country’s debt sustainable.

-“You shouldn’t get too carried away with it, but progress is being made towards deregulation of the economy, towards privatizations and towards cost cutting within the public sector,” Risvas said.
+“You shouldn’t get too carried away with it, but progress is being made towards deregulation of the economy, towards privatisations and towards cost cutting within the public sector,” Risvas said.

 The fund’s size will be capped at 200 million euros because of current liquidity constraints in Greek markets.